-The Requester MUST be authorised to get a Certificate.
+The Requester MUST be authorised to get the requested Certificate.
 The Requester MUST provide according information to the RA.
 The RA MUST check this information.

-The Requester MUST be affiliated with his/her registered home organisation, see section 3.2.3.
+- a) The Requester MUST be affiliated with his/her registered home organisation, see section 3.2.3. - b) The Requester MUST either own/control the requested email addresses or the Requester MUST be authorised to use the requested email addresses in Certificates by the entity who owns/controls the email addresses. - c) The Requester MUST either own/control the requested sDN and SaNs or the Requester MUST be authorised to use the requested sDN and SaNs in Certificates by the entity who owns/controls the requested sDN and SaNs.
+In particular each Internet domain name that is part of the requested sDN or any requested SaN MUST be either - i. registered with the official ICANN approved Internet domain name registrar or its delegates for the pertinent top-level Internet domain name by the home and each IP address that is part of the requested sDN or any requested SaN MUST be either

-- The Requester MUST either own/control the requested email addresses or the Requester MUST be authorised to use the requested email addresses in Certificates by the entity who owns/controls the email addresses. - The Requester MUST either own/control the requested sDN and SaNs or the Requester MUST be authorised to use the requested sDN and SaNs in Certificates by the entity who owns/controls the requested sDN and SaNs.
-In particular each domain name that is part of the requested sDN or any requested SaN MUST be either - registered with the official internet domain name registrar for the pertinent top level domain by the home organisation of the Requester or - the Requester MUST be explicitly authorised by the owner of the domain name who registered the domain name with the official internet domain name registrar for the pertinent top level domain to use it in the requested Certificate and each IP address that is part of the requested sDN or any requested SaN MUST be either
+- organisation of the Requester or - ii. the Requester MUST be explicitly authorised by the owner of the Internet domain name who registered the Internet domain name with the official ICANN approved Internet domain name registrar or its delegates for the pertinent top-level Internet domain name to use it in the requested Certificate